Pegatina/Porfolio/PHP/Restaurant/README.md

 - users (name, password, e-mail)
 - dishes (code, category, name, description and price)
 - orders (user, date and dishes).

+The application automatically generates the menu based on the data in the DB, as well as the drop-down menus, stores the choice in a session array and displays it before payment.
 ___
 ### Esp:
 Aplicación web de pedidos a domicilio para un restaurante.